feludwig/pgsql-omt-schema/README.md

 * names of cities/roads/POIs etc can be switched over to other language (or take local name and add english internationalized name in parens below)
 * elevation data can be displayed in a richer way than "just" contours or hillshades:
-  3d map (`add_relief` function)
+  3D map "Add relief" button
-* map can be rotated and name labels stay, on mobile with two fingers and on the computer with a right-click+hold-and-drag
+* map can be rotated and name labels stay horizontal, on mobile with two fingers and on the computer with a right-click+hold-and-drag
 * zoom levels are not discrete steps, but can be in a smooth range (eg z=15.68, impossible on raster).
   And the names/labels all scale continuously as well, instead of "jumping" in size like on a raster map